Our data

 What we have, where it comes from, and what's missing

-Most wealth screening vendors buy pre-packaged data and resell it with a markup.
 Tirion builds its own datasets from primary sources — county assessors, the SEC, the IRS, the FEC, state corporate registries.
 We know exactly where every data point comes from because we collected it ourselves.
+And when we don't know something, we say so.

 The dataset